thingsboard/thingsboard.github.io/docs/user-guide/install/cluster-setup.md

 assignees:
 - ashvayka
 title: Cluster setup
-description: Thingsboard IoT platform cluster setup guide
+description: ThingsBoard IoT platform cluster setup guide

 ---

 * TOC
 {:toc}

-This guide will help you to setup Thingsboard in cluster mode.
+This guide will help you to setup ThingsBoard in cluster mode.

 ### Assumptions

-Thingsboard requires Zookeeper for cluster coordination and Cassandra as a NoSQL database.
+ThingsBoard requires Zookeeper for cluster coordination and Cassandra as a NoSQL database.
-You can host Cassandra on the same nodes where you install Thingsboard or on separate nodes.
+You can host Cassandra on the same nodes where you install ThingsBoard or on separate nodes.

 We assume following topology